Peoria Injury Lawyers

 Nationally recognized Peoria injury attorneys

 Our injury attorneys have received national recognition for their innovative approaches and embrace of technology.
-Attorneys Marc Lamber and James Goodnow have appeared on numerous national media outlets and have been covered by multiple publications.
+Attorney Marc Lamber has appeared on numerous national media outlets and has been covered by multiple publications.
 Some of the outlets and news publications that have featured our firm include CNN, Fox News, NBC News, ABC News, CBS News, MSNBC, the Washington Post, The Wall Street Journal, Forbes, and numerous others.
 Our firm has also been rated as a best law firm by Best Lawyers®, and many of our injury lawyers in Peoria graduated from the top law schools in the U.S., including Harvard Law School and the NYU School of Law.

 While multiple factors set us apart from other attorneys and law firms, one standout feature is how we have embraced technology when we work on behalf of our clients.
 We use technology to enhance our clients’ cases and tell their stories in compelling ways.
 For example, we use iPads to show videos to insurance companies to help them understand the strength of our clients’ legal claims.
 We have been recognized by Apple on its website for our innovative use of technology both inside and outside of the courtroom.